-Pursuant to the Company's Directors' Stock Award Plan adopted by the shareholders at the Company's 2007 annual meeting (the "2007 Stock Award Plan"), each non-employee director receives, one month after the beginning of each plan year (the "Grant Date"), the number of shares of the Company's Common Stock, determined by dividing the fees earned by each director during the prior year by the closing price of the Common Stock on the Grant Date.
-Non-employee directors earn a fee in the amount of \$3,500 per Board meeting attended and \$500 per committee meeting attended (\$1,000 for the chairman of a committee).
-The Company also reimburses a non-employee director's reasonable out-of-pocket expenses incurred in connection with such Board or committee meetings.
-From time to time, Board members are invited to attend meetings of Board committees of which they are not members.
-When this occurs, these non-committee Board members earn a committee meeting fee of \$500.
-Currently, the Company expects to award each director Company Common Stock equal to the following dollar amounts, based on the closing price of the Common Stock on the Grant Date: Dr. Russell - \$31,000; Mr. Scott \$44,000; Mr. Gillen \$44,000; Mr. Bogomolny \$36,000; Mr. McCorkle \$38,000; and Dr. Tegnelia \$11,500.
+Pursuant to the Company's Directors' Stock Award Plan adopted by the shareholders at the Company's 2007 annual meeting (the "2007 Directors' Stock Award Plan"), prior to January 1, 2013, each non-employee director was entitled to receive, one month after the beginning of each plan year (the "Grant Date"), the number of shares of the Company's Common Stock, determined by dividing the fees earned by each director during the prior year by the closing price of the Common Stock on the Grant Date.
+Non-employee directors earned a fee in the amount of \$3,500 per Board meeting attended and \$500 per committee meeting attended (\$1,000 for the chairman of a committee).
+The Company also reimbursed a non-employee director's reasonable out-of-pocket expenses incurred in connection with such Board or committee meetings.
+From time to time, Board members were invited to attend meetings of Board committees of which they were not members.
+When this occurred, these non-committee Board members earned a committee meeting fee of \$500.